mapninja/Earthsys144/Intro_RS_GEE.md

 1. Editor Panel
-    1. The Editor Panel is where you write and edit your Javascript code.
+    1. The **Editor Panel** is where you write and edit your Javascript code.
-    2. Note that the Run button executes the code.
+    2. Note that the **Run button** executes the code.
 2. Right Panel
-    1. Console tab for printing output.
+    1. **Console tab** for printing output and errors.
-    2. Inspector tab for querying map results.
+    2. **Inspector tab** for querying map results.
-        1. Click on the map and note that _there is a scale in meters associated with the zoom level_.
+        Click on the map and note that _there is a scale in meters associated with the zoom level_.
-    3. Tasks tab for managing long-running tasks.
+    3. **Tasks tab** for managing long-running tasks.
 3. Left Panel
-    1. Scripts tab for managing your programming scripts.
+    1. **Scripts tab** for managing your programming scripts.
 These are git repos hosted at Google.
-    2. Docs tab for accessing documentation of Earth Engine objects and methods, as well as a few specific to the Code Editor application.
+    2. **Docs tab** for accessing documentation of Earth Engine objects and methods, as well as a few specific to the Code Editor application.
 This is the definitive API reference and is populated by the server.
-    3. Assets tab for managing assets that you upload.
+    3. **Assets tab** for managing assets that you upload.
 You get 250 GB free.
 4. Interactive Map
     1. For visualizing map layer output.
-    2. Note layer controls.
+    2. Note **layer controls**.
-    3. Note the geometry tools.
+    3. Note the **geometry tools**.
 5. Search Bar
-    1. For finding datasets and places of interest.
+    1. For finding **datasets** and ****places of interest****.
 6. Get Link button
-    1. A static snapshot of the Code Editor at the time the button is clicked.
-If you change the code, get a new link.
-You can email these around for easy collaboration.
+    1. A static snapshot of the Code Editor at the time the button is clicked. ** If you change the code, get a new link. ** You can email these around for easy collaboration.
 7. Help Menu
-    14. User guide - reference documentation
+    1. **User guide** - reference documentation
-    15. Help forum - Google group for discussing Earth Engine
+    2. **Help forum** - Google group for discussing Earth Engine
-    16. Shortcuts - Keyboard shortcuts for the Code Editor
+    3. **Shortcuts** - Keyboard shortcuts for the Code Editor
-    17. Feature Tour - overview of the Code Editor
+    4. **Feature Tour** - overview of the Code Editor
-    18. Feedback - for sending feedback on the Code Editor
+    5. **Feedback** - for sending feedback on the Code Editor
-    19. Suggest a dataset - Our intention is to continue to collect datasets in our public archive and make them more accessible, so we appreciate suggestions on which new datasets we should ingest into the Earth Engine public archive.
+    6. **Suggest a dataset** - Our intention is to continue to collect datasets in our public archive and make them more accessible, so we appreciate suggestions on which new datasets we should ingest into the Earth Engine public archive.

 ## Script 00 - Javascript Syntax